Advice on the implementation of the FRC Ethical Standard for Auditors and other matters.

 A number of additional guidance notes have been and are being prepared based on changes to the wording between the APB ES and the FRC ES, or on new requirements for public interest entity (‘PIE’)audits in particular, as a result of the incorporation of EU Audit Regulation 537/2014 independence requirements for PIE audits into the FRC ES.
 These are being made available from the topic link above and include:

 The FRC itself is now issuing guidance by way of a number of staff notes and additional comments by way of a rolling record of actions arising from its Technical Advisory Group.
+This includes changes that will be made to independence requirements in the event of a no-deal Brexit.

 Note that as the FRC ES is issued by the FRC rather than ICAEW, the FRC is the ultimate authority on interpreting what that standard means.
 ICAEW’s guidance referred to above is prepared after lengthy discussions with the FRC and where possible points to any guidance the FRC has given itself.
 Nevertheless, it does not necessarily reflect the interpretation that the FRC itself might apply in the particular circumstances applying.